PrincetonUniversity/tristan-mp-v2/README.md

 # Tristan v2.5

-For detailed tutorials and code description please visit our [wiki](https://ntoles.github.io/tristan-wiki/).
-If you are a new user testing the code on a new computer cluster, please consider contributing to [this chapter](https://ntoles.github.io/tristan-wiki/tristanv2-configure.html#cluster-specific-customization) about cluster-specific configuration to make the life easier for future generations.
+For detailed tutorials and code description please visit our [wiki](https://princetonuniversity.github.io/tristan-v2/).
+If you are a new user testing the code on a new computer cluster, please consider contributing to [this chapter](https://princetonuniversity.github.io/tristan-v2/tristanv2-configure.html#cluster-specific-customization) about cluster-specific configuration to make the life easier for future generations.

-## Public Release

-Radiation physics (including synchrotron + inverse Compton, with photon emission) is now available in the public release.
-See below for the latest changes.

 ## Getting Started